 The Musée du Luxembourg is an important part of Paris's cultural and artistic heritage.
 Its rich history, privileged location and high-quality exhibitions make it a must-see for art and history lovers visiting the French capital.
 So, why not drop in for a visit?

-Nuit des Musées 2024 in Paris: an exceptional night at the Musée du Luxembourg
+Nuit des Musées 2025 in Paris: a poetic evening at the Musée du Luxembourg!

-The Musée du Luxembourg is embarking on an exceptional nocturne on Saturday, May 18, 2024, to mark the 20th edition of Nuit des Musées in Paris and the Île-de-France region.
-Discover the program!
+On Saturday, May 17, 2025, the Musée du Luxembourg will be hosting the 21st Nuit des Musées in Paris and the Île-de-France region.
+Discover the program that awaits you this year.
 [Read more]

 This page may contain AI-assisted elements, more information here.